EKarton/Java-Physics-Engine/README.md

     </p>
 </div>

 After creating an object, users are able to edit their object properties.
-The tabs correspond to the names of their object, and selecting different tabs will display the properties for each corresponding object.
-After editing an object property, users must type the Enter key to save the changes.
-Note: every object name must be unique and it is strictly enforced by the app.
+Note that each object needs to have a unique name.
 <div width="100%">
     <p align="center">
     <img src="https://raw.githubusercontent.com/EKarton/Java-Physics-Engine/develop-v2.0.0/docs/Images/PropertiesTab2.PNG" width="600px"/>